bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

 #### Option 1 - Using a distributed cache (`redis`)

-Use when every transation counts. `redis` provides the most accurate rate limiting because it uses a centralized cache for traffic to all all Kong nodes.
+Use when every transation counts. `redis` provides the most accurate rate limiting because it uses a centralized cache for traffic to all Kong nodes.
 The downside is that there is 100-200 ms added latency.

 ```yaml